owcer/code-api/README.md

 isBlockInLoadedChunk(x, y, z)

 /**
  * Get the name of a block.
+If block is in an unloaded chunk, this will load the chunk within a few ticks.
+ *
  * @param {number | number[]} x - could be an array [x, y, z].
 If so, the other params shouldn't be passed.
  * @param {number} [y]
  * @param {number} [z]